 "Among other things, engaging in Third Goal activities gives volunteers the opportunity to speak about and reflect on their experiences," Brian said.
 "These experiences become even more meaningful when shared with others and incorporated into everyday life"

-In addition to his work with the Peace Corps, Brian serves as a consultant for the World Bank's Africa Energy Unit, conducting research that supports energy-related projects in South Africa and Madagascar.
+In addition to his work with the Peace Corps, Brian served as a consultant for the World Bank's Africa Energy Unit, conducting research that supports energy-related projects in South Africa and Madagascar.

 Brian served as a Peace Corps volunteer from 2010-12, working as an agroforestry extension agent in southeast Madagascar.
 While in Madagascar, Brian worked on development projects that focused on training villagers to grow nutrient-dense crops on deforested land.